-Other than the amendments to HKFRS 16, COVID-19 Related Rent Concessions, the Group has not applied any new and revised HKFRSs that have been issued but are not yet effective for the financial year beginning on 1 July 2020.
+The Group has not applied any new and revised HKFRSs that have been issued but are not yet effective for the financial year beginning on 1 July 2021.
 These new and revised HKFRSs include the following which may be relevant to the Group.